7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 ok
 ```

 It's a bit confusing how that works.
-Let's start with this:
+Let's start with converting the integer 2017:

 ```erlang
 50> io_lib:format("~w", [2017]).